In-home and remote lessons

 We follow the DPS schedule for most breaks and holidays.
 We observe the following holidays: DPS Spring Break, Memorial Day, 4th of July, Labor Day, Thanksgiving week, and the two-week break over the winter holidays.
 We do teach on President’s Day, and MLK Day, because they fall shortly after the winter break.
 We also teach on teacher inservice/planning days.
 If the student doesn’t follow the DPS school calendar, schedule adaptations can be made via communication between the teacher and student/family.
 Teachers have the option of teaching over the DPS Spring Break, Thanksgiving Break, and the Winter Break, but most opt not to teach.
 If the student is interested in lessons during those times, please ask the teacher about their availability.
 Individual invoices will be sent for cases where lessons occur at a time not ordinarily on the schedule.

 Payment can be made on the musiclessoncafe.com website for paid trial lessons, as well as semester and monthly lesson payments.
 If the student decides to continue on a weekly basis, the family has the option to pay for the semester or to pay in four equal installments for the fall and five equal installments for the spring.
 Summer invoices are collected at the beginning of the summer term.
 Early bird pricing is offered and is due before the semester begins for the entire semester.
 The deadline dates for early bird pricing will be available on the website and will be announced via email updates to students and families of the Music Lesson Cafe.
 Regular rates apply to semester payments and monthly payments received after the early bird payment deadline has passed.
+When starting lessons mid-semester, we will directly send the family an invoice with the remaining lessons for the semester or a monthly invoice, depending upon their preference.

 Make Up Lessons/Credits

-If the student has a schedule conflict with their weekly time and proper 24 hour notice is given, it is possible to complete a make lesson with your teacher.
+If the student has a schedule conflict with their weekly time and proper 24 hour notice is given, it is possible to complete a make lesson with their teacher.
 Make up lessons don’t need to be completed the same week and can happen anytime within the semester.
 Some teachers are busier than others and will find it difficult to make up lessons.
 In that case the student can receive a make up lesson the last week of the semester or they will receive a credit for the lesson the following semester.
 Students will be allowed to carry over two credits from any semester to the following semester.
 If a student misses more than two lessons during the semester, they will forfeit the extra lessons.
 It is up to the student/family and the teacher to try to manage make up lessons during the semester.

 Teacher Schedule Changes